timbenniks/tdf2016/readme.md

 * Fullscreen mode for big screens like televisions and projectors.

 Todo:
+* Show stage start time
+* Tomorrow screen
-* use https://github.com/node-schedule for automatic view switching
+* Use node-schedule for automatic view switching
 * Time trial progress tracking
 * Show a virtual leaderboard for mountain stages